-Raise your hand if you’ve been removing the brown from your home?
-I know our Texas homes were full of brown just a few years ago.
-The trend watchers tell us that a return to neutrals is in our future.
+Raise your hand if you have been removing the brown from your home?
+I know our Texas homes were full of brown just a few years ago, and we’ve all worked hard to lighten, brighten, and cool off our interiors.
+BUT… the trend watchers tell us that the return to warm neutrals is here.
 But like all things in clothing and home fashion, a style never comes back quite the same.

 Patty Carpenter analyzes global influences to forecast trends for manufacturers months ahead of their appearance.
 She sees the following in our future: